ellianaping/444FinalProject/README.md

 ## Step Two: Set up a 5-fold time-series cross-validation
 We then set up a 5 fold time series cross validation.
+For each cross-validation, we had horizon=28, step-size=28, and number of windows = 5

 ## Step three: Train and compare all required models
 We ran the baseline models with no predictors.
 In this step we ran Naive, SeasonalNaive, AutoETS, and AutoARIMA.
 Following that we ran AutoARIMA with predictors.

 Then we did the Machine Learning models.

-Lastly we did the TimeCoPilot model
+Lastly we did the TimeCoPilot models.

 ## Step four: Aggregate evaluation metrics and count model wins
 The CSV below shows the evaluation metrics with some of the models that we ran (Naive, SeasonalNaive, AutoETS, AutoARIMA with No Preds, and AutoARIMA with Preds)